-Object detection As shown in Table 2, such combination further boosts the performance on challenging out-of-domain data.
-By altering the objects size via the statistical normalization (SN) of [70], the AP on Waymo increased.
+Object Detection As shown in Table 2, such combination further boosts the performance on challenging out-of-domain data.
+By altering the objects size via the statistical normalization (SN) of Wang et al. (2020b), the AP on Waymo increased.
 Constrained by the high amount of false positives and negatives, when combined with SN, ours retained a margin of over 2% compared to PointPillars with SN.
 Moreover, the AP on CrashD improved significantly across all categories, especially for the hardest rare crash group.
-The results show how, despite a substantial increase in AP from PointPillars [32], SN alone did not reach the full potential of the detector.
+The results show how, despite a substantial increase in AP from PointPillars (Lang et al., 2019), SN alone did not reach the full potential of the detector.
 Only when combined with ours, the AP doubled (normal crash) and more than tripled (rare crash) over PointPillars, without using any extra information about the target.
 This shows the benefit of this combination, and reiterates the added value of incorporating adversarially deformed objects via data augmentation to improve generalization to out-of-domain samples.